 What is the University doing to combat Peer-to-Peer File Sharing?

 For more information, please see the web site of the U.S. Copyright Office especially their FAQ's at Frequently Asked Questions about Copyright.

 How do I remove P2P Software from my computer?

-Where to I Download Music, Movies, and Software Legally?
+Where do I Download Music, Movies, and Software Legally?

 Everyone knows how easy it can be to locate illegal copies of music, movies and software on the Internet.
 The Why Music Matters web site provides links to many legal music pages where you can locate MP3s and other forms of digital music that are provided for free or at a small charge.
 Respect Copyrights links to several online services where you can download and watch movies ranging from major feature films to independent short subjects.
 These sites, which are sponsored by a number of groups in the recording and motion picture industries, are also great sources of information about illegal file sharing, the effects it has on the music industry, and the consequences it can have for individuals.